rozek/notes-on-modular-things/README.md

 ## How to develop your own "Thing" ##

-Thanks to the nature of things, it turns out to be pretty simple to develop custom "things" - you do not even have to know Arduino and its C dialect.
-In many case it is sufficient to use the templates shown below and fill in the "Building Blocks" for the desired functionality - that's it.
+Thanks to the nature of things, it turns out to be pretty simple to develop custom "things" - you do not even have to really know the Arduino environment and its C dialect.
+In many cases it is sufficient to use the templates shown below and fill in the "Building Blocks" for the desired functionality - that's it.
 The hardware may then be built using a breadboard.

 ### Templates ###